Ryanb58/ryanb58.github.io/content/posts/2024-08-22-reflections-from-20-to-30-lessons-from-a-decade-of-growth.md

 ### False Beliefs I Once Held:
 - You should have everything figured out.
 - Success follows a linear path.
-- You’ll stop making mistakes.
+- You'll stop making mistakes.
 - Money solves all problems.
 - Confidence comes from having all the answers.
-- “Fake it till you make it” is a reliable strategy.
+- "Fake it till you make it" is a reliable strategy.
 - Saying “No” is bad and can close doors.

 ### Life Lessons I Learned Along the Way: